pellet/the-circadian/README.md

 Note:for qt 6.3 series you have to edit depricatedvalues in plotsignal.py:
--GraphicsWindow is now GraphicsLayoutWidget
+- GraphicsWindow is now GraphicsLayoutWidget
--import QtWidgets for QtApplications.
+- import QtWidgets for QtApplications.

 *Mac users must run terminal via Rosetta.*